+Fig. 1.
+Angular beam steering.

-Fig. 1 angular beam steering
+Fig. 2.
+Fast steering mirror principle.

-The FSM is represented as a mirror that is mounted over the actuators (Fig. 1).
-The actuators are capable of producing fast and precise movements.
-For the purpose of performing tilting around the axis, the mirrors are linearly arranged in twos per axis.
-The origin of the coordinate system is located in the center of the mirror.
-The linear actuators produce an angular torque that creates a small rotation about the X axis (Fig. 2).
-The rotation positions the mirror at different angle α to reflect the input laser beam [12],[13].
-The change of the optical angle of the output beam (Fig. 3) is twice the change in the mechanical angle around one axis of the XY plane.
+The rotation positions the mirror at different angle α to reflect the input laser beam [15], [16].
+The change of the optical angle of the output beam, as shown in Fig. 3, is twice the change in the mechanical angle around one axis of the XY plane.

-Fig. 3 Range relationship of steering angle
+Fig. 3.
+Range relationship of steering angle.

 Compliant mechanisms (CMs) are mechanical devices that provide smooth and controlled motion guidance due to the deformation of some or all of the mechanism's components.
 CMs do not require sliding, rolling or other types of contact bearings often found in rigid mechanisms.
-These characteristics enable CMs to achieve reliable, highperformance motion control at low cost.
+These characteristics 106 enable CMs to achieve reliable, high-performance motion control at low cost.
 Flexure hinges (Fig. 4) are the main constituents of compliant mechanisms.
-The flexure hinges, alternatively called flexural pivot, consist of a flexible, slender region between two rigid parts that must undergo limited relative rotation in a mechanism (which will be called compliant) due to the presence of at least one flexure hinge.
+The flexure hinges, alternatively called flexural pivots, consist of a flexible, slender region between two rigid parts that must undergo limited relative rotation in a mechanism (which will be called compliant) due to the presence of at least one flexure hinge.
 Under the combined action of external loading and actuation, the flexure hinge bends and thus produces the relative rotation between the adjacent members.
-Being monolithic with the rest of the mechanism for the vast majority applications, flexure hinges hold several advantages over classical rotational joints [16],[17].
-These include: no friction losses, no need for lubrication, no hysteresis, compactness, capacity to be utilized in small-scale applications, ease of fabrication, virtually no assembly, and no maintenance requirement.
+Being monolithic with the rest of the mechanism for the vast majority applications, flexure hinges hold several advantages over classical rotational joints [17], [18].
+These include: no friction losses, no need for lubrication, no hysteresis, compactness, capacity to be utilized in small-scale applications, ease of fabrication, virtually no assembly, and no maintenance requirements.